What does being Self-Employed mean?

 If you’re looking for long terms and the lowest possible interest rate, make sure you fulfill the general requirements with flying colors.
 Your credit score should be well over 650-700, and your cash flow should be highly consistent month-to-month.

 Also, since SBA Loans are designed for large-scale investments, you should be able to support your desired investment with sufficient data.
-This is the only product where the funds’ purpose plays a considerable role, regardless of where you apply.
+This is the only product where the purpose of the funds plays a considerable role, regardless of where you apply.

 Step 2: Gather Your Documents